Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Now you can pick and choose any numbers you like to create the one dimensional set.
+You can change the numbers to anything you like and run the code again to create any one dimensional set.

 <br /><br />